dfki-ric/pytransform3d/doc/source/api.rst

 Conversions to Rotation Matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See also :doc:`euler_angles` for conversions from and to Euler angles that have been omitted here for the sake of brevity.
+See also :doc:`user_guide/euler_angles` for conversions from and to Euler angles that have been omitted here for the sake of brevity.

 .. autosummary::
    :toctree: _apidoc/